Pravinos/pimp-3-messup-project-for-evaluating-inters-on-debugging-skills/README.md

 # Pimp My Ride

+## Changes made by Thomas
+-Created a local .env file based on the .env example and added the full database path to DB_DATABASE for establishing a connection between the database and the application.

+-Changed the default database connection type to SQLite in the config/database.php file.

+-Run a set of php artisan commands to initialize the application (migrate, seed, serve, generate:key).

+-Renamed the Insurances model to Insurance to ensure consistency in using singular names for all models, and applied this change to all affected files.

+-Moved API routes from web.php to api.php to enhance organization and separation of concerns.

+-Made necessary fixes in the Controllers' methods to ensure proper functionality of API requests.

+-Added /api/* to the CSRF validation exception list.
+CSRF validation was preventing some requests (POST, PUT), and after investigation, it was found unnecessary for API endpoints.

+-Tested the endpoints using POSTMAN for validation and functionality.

 ## Description
 - This is an educational app to teach the implementation of a RESTful API.